Hyperparameters in Continual Learning: A Reality Check: A Protocol for Evaluating the Generalizability of Continual Learning Algorithms

-Algorithm \ref{algorithm:tune} outlines the pseudo algorithm for the Hyperparameter Tuning phase.
-Initially, we randomly sample a hyperparameter value $h_k$ from the predefined set of values $h_k^{Set}$ to compose a list of selected hyperparameter values $\mathcal{H}_r$.
-Subsequently, we generate the predefined CL scenario using the function $\mathcal{F}$ with multiple class orderings obtained by shuffling.
-We then train a model $\theta$ using a CL algorithm $\mathcal{A}$, $\mathcal{H}_r$, and the training dataset $D^{T}_{tr}$, followed by evaluating the model's performance ($P$) on the validation dataset $D^{T}_{val}$.
-This phase returns $R$ sets, each containing a list of hyperparameter values and the corresponding evaluation result.
-The subsequent step entails selecting the optimal hyperparameter values, denoted as $\mathcal{H}^{*}$, using the SelectBestSet function outlined in Algorithm~\ref{algorithm:protocol}.
-This function returns the hyperparameter values chosen based on a specific criterion.
-In the Evaluation phase, presented in Algorithm~\ref{algorithm:eval}, we train a model $\theta$ using the CL algorithm with the best hyperparameter values $\mathcal{H}^{*}$ and the dataset $D^{E}_{tr}$.
-Finally, the averaged performance of the trained model over multiple class orderings becomes the criterion for evaluating the given CL algorithm $\mathcal{A}$.
+Building on the above concept, we propose a revised evaluation protocol consisting of two phases, \iclr{the Generalizable Two-phase Evaluation Protocol (GTEP)}: hyperparameter tuning and evaluation.
+Figure \ref{figure:protocol} and Algorithm \ref{algorithm:protocol} outlines the overall process.
+The key idea is that CL scenarios for the hyperparameter tuning and evaluation phases are generated from different datasets (\textit{i.e.}, $D^{HT} \neq D^{E}$) but share the same scenario configuration (\textit{e.g.}, the number of tasks and classes per task), based on expectations on the actual scenario.
+In the hyperparameter tuning phase, the goal is to identify the best hyperparameters for the CL algorithm.
+In the evaluation phase, these hyperparameters are applied to assess the algorithm's CL capacity in unseen scenarios, providing a more realistic measure of its generalizability.

-Note that, while a similar method to the proposed protocol have been suggested and utilized in the \textit{online} CL~\cite{(agem)chaudhry2018efficient}, many recent studies, particularly the majority of \textit{offline} CL research, have not considered this evaluation protocol~\cite{wang2023comprehensive}.
-Additionally, the proposed evaluation protocol differs from the previously suggested similar protocol in the following aspects: Firstly, our protocol ensures complete disjoint datasets in the Hyperparameter Tuning and Evaluation phases.
-Moreover, we consider scenarios with both high and low similarities between these datasets ($D^{T}$ and $D^{E}$) to evaluate the CL capacity in more diverse ways.
-Secondly, we emphasize evaluating the CL capacity in various class orderings in both phases.
-Thirdly, we extend our method beyond searching for unique hyperparameters for each CL algorithm to include common hyperparameters for training a model, such as learning rate and mini-batch size.
+The pseudo algorithm of the hyperparameter tuning phase is outlined in Algorithm \ref{algorithm:tune}.
+First, we randomly sample hyperparameters $h_k$ from a predefined set $h_k^{Set}$ and build a list of selected hyperparameters $\mathcal{H}_r$.
+Next, we generate a predefined CL scenario using the function $\mathcal{F}$ with shuffled class orderings.
+Afterward, the model $\theta$ is trained using the selected hyperparameters $\mathcal{H}_r$, the CL algorithm $\mathcal{A}$, and the training dataset $D^{HT}_{tr}$.
+Performance ($P^{HT}$) is then measured on the validation dataset $D^{HT}_{val}$.
+This phase returns multiple sets of hyperparameters and their corresponding performance.
+Next, using the \texttt{SelectBestHyperparameter} function in Algorithm~\ref{algorithm:protocol}, we select the best hyperparameters, denoted as $\mathcal{H}^{*}$.
+Note that the hyperparameter tuning phase is identical to the conventional evaluation protocol.
+However, we only use the results from this phase to select the best hyperparameters.